derb12/pybaselines/docs/algorithms/classification.rst

 std_distribution (Standard Deviation Distribution)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.std_distribution` identifies baseline segments by analyzing the rolling
+:meth:`.std_distribution` identifies baseline segments by analyzing the rolling
 standard deviation distribution.
 The rolling standard deviations are split into two
 distributions, with the smaller distribution assigned to noise.
 Baseline points are
 then identified as any point where the rolled standard deviation is less than a multiple